EliahKagan/VidDraw/README.md

 separate curves.

-If you ever want to continue recording while no mouse buttons are pressed, place the mouse cursor on the canvas, press and hold any mouse button, draw the cursor out of the canvas, press any other mouse button, and release the button you first pressed.
+If you ever want to continue recording while no mouse buttons are pressed, place the mouse cursor on the canvas, press and hold any mouse button, drag the cursor out of the canvas, press any other mouse button, and release the button you first pressed.
 This effect, of keeping recording on even though you&rsquo;re not holding down any mouse button, persists until your next